21 Things to Do in Roatan, Honduras (From a Local)

 You can choose from a variety of different yummy meals, including chicken in coconut milk, tapado, machuca, traditional Honduran breakfast, and chicharron con yucca with red cabbage and special island sauce.
 We chose chicken in coconut milk for our class.

 Before you leave, make sure to ask Miss Betty when she plans to make a batch of her delicious McCoy!
 McCoy is a type of Honduran soup usually made with seafood, pork, chicken and sometimes iguana.
-Miss Betty delivers hearty portions all over the island for only 180 Lempira per bowl.
+She delivers hearty portions all over the island for only 180 Lempira per bowl (price subject to change).

 14. Get Your Brunch on with Bottomless Mimosas at San Simon